Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 - A liquidity ratio above 1.

-If your approach leans more “value,” use GPT-5 to structure a checklist around valuation multiples, balance-sheet strength, and downside scenarios—and consider pairing that with a rules-based TradingView overlay (for example, LuxAlgo’s Signals & Overlays™) to avoid “value traps” that remain in persistent downtrends.
+If your approach leans more “value,” use GPT-5 to structure a checklist around valuation multiples, balance-sheet strength, and downside scenarios—and consider pairing that with a rules-based TradingView overlay, such as LuxAlgo’s Signals & Overlays®, to avoid “value traps” that remain in persistent downtrends.

 Draft a Detailed Prompt